 Most, if not all, major companies and banks have BOLI or COLI on the life of key employees in the form of key man insurance.

 Banks and companies gain two distinct advantages with life insurance assets: tax deferred income and tax free death benefits.

-The reason we list this as a benefit of infinite banking is that if banks and companies, i.e. the people with money, are buying life insurance as an asset, then maybe we should as well.
+The reason we list this as a benefit of infinite banking is that if banks and companies, i.e. the people with money, are buying permanent life insurance as an asset, then maybe we should as well.
+Something to think about

 So let’s dig a little deeper into what the infinite banking strategy entails.